kristinashirk/digital-tech/_posts/2019-09-02-HTML - Getting Started.md

 First, discuss the goals of your project with your client.
 Make clear the deliverables expected at the end of your work, and outline project timelines/milestones so you have a plan of action for yourself, and your client has some sense of what you are doing and when to expect things from you.
 Keep in contact with your client throughout the process.
 Keep them updated on your progress regularly, and send them drafts of your work, whether that be links to your GitHub page, or screen shots of what you have so far.

 Then, sketch your website out on paper.
 How will it look?
 Where will things go?
 Having a picture in mind of what you want your final product to look like will give you a huge advantage when digging into the HTML.
 It also makes using online resources easier because you already know the kinds of elements that you would like to include in your website.
+Check out [this Speckyboy blog post](https://speckyboy.com/web-mobile-wireframe-sketch-examples/) on hand drawn wireframes for some inspiration.

 Finally, create a wireframe or mockup of your website.
 This is a great material to share with your client and gives you the opportunity to brainstorm what is working, what is not, what needs to be added to your design, and what might need to be removed.
 I recommend using [wireframe.cc](https://wireframe.cc/).